 If you’re wanting to get products from your warehouse to customers more effectively, then Locate2u is the management software you need!

-Locate2u is a delivery management software that optimises delivery routes, organises bookings, provides real-time tracking and proof of delivery.
+Locate2u is a delivery management software that optimizes delivery routes, organizes bookings, and provides real-time tracking and proof of delivery.

 Have your entire delivery process automated and save time for you to not just work in your business but work on your business.